oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 Transaction Tokens (Tx-Tokens) are short-lived, signed JWTs {{RFC7519}} that assert the identity of a user or robotic principal (e.g. workload) and assert an authorization context.
 The authorization context provides information expected to remain constant during the execution of a call as it passes through multiple workloads.

 ### Nesting
-Alternatively, a Tx-Token MAY be a signed JWT that has a nested Tx-Token in its body.
+Alternatively, a Tx-Token MAY be a JWT Embedded Token {{JWTEmbeddedTokens}}, which embeds a Tx-Token by value as described in {{Section 3.2.1 of JWTEmbeddedTokens}}.
 This nesting enables workloads in a call chain to assert their invocation during the call chain to downstream workloads.

 ## Creating Tx-Tokens